Is there an onsen in Singapore? I’m happy to report that the answer is yes!

 1. Sulfur

-Most people describe this smell as the scent left lingering after shooting a gun or the end of fireworks.
+Most people describe this smell as similar to the scent left lingering after shooting a gun or the end of fireworks.
 The scent is most prominent in onsen waters that contain hydrogen sulfide.
 Even a small amount of hydrogen sulfide is strong enough to produce an overpowering smell.
 Fun fact?
 The milkier the water, the stronger the smell.

 2. Rusting Iron

 Now, this may be the easiest one to spot.
 If your onsen water has a brown or orange tinge or leaves a reddish tint on your tower after soaking, this water is high in iron and will smell rusty.
-Though it’s not as overpowering of scent as sulfur, your nose will still pick up the slightly pungent smell of such an onsen.
+Though it’s not as overpowering a scent as sulfur, your nose will still pick up the slightly pungent smell of such an onsen.

 3. Tar